Welcome Truth-seeker

 Some may argue that your wisdom has little to do with what’s really going on.
 They might point out that the “wisdom” of someone who experienced something a hundred years ago has no relevance to today’s situation.
 While you might argue the wisdom of upholding traditional laws, others see the wisdom in reform.

-You tend to forfeit the needs of today in favour of the lessons of yesterday.
+You tend to forfeit the needs of today in favor of the lessons of yesterday.
 By all means use the wisdom of the past to take control of situations in the present, but make sure you are taking control of those present situations rather than using the past to avoid dealing with them.

 IN RELATIONSHIP